Azure/azure-webpubsub/samples/javascript/logstream/Readme.md

 node server
 ```

 The server is then started.
-Open `http://localhost:8080` in browser.
+Open http://localhost:8080/index.html in the browser.
 If you use F12 to view the Network you can see the WebSocket connection is established.

 ## Start the log streamer
 Run: